What is nonequilibrium?: Decomposition based on time-reversal symmetry applied to response

 \section{Decomposition based on time-reversal symmetry applied to response}

 \lhead{C. Maes} \rhead{Response decomposition}

-Dynamical ensembles are central tools in (mesoscopic) nonequilibrium statistical mechanics and are represented by weights Prob$[\omega]$ on pathspace, as we already had in Section \ref{psa}.
+Response theory is not merely a matter of writing Taylor expansions.
+It is straightforward to derive formal relations between a stimulus (small perturbations of a nonequilibrium condition) and the corresponding response, namely the induced change in the system’s evolution.
+Instead, what is required is an operational and physically transparent understanding, together with a systematic way of addressing different scenarios.
+In particular, we seek formulas expressed in terms of measurable quantities and a general framework that guides how response should be conceptualized.
+From this perspective, the most natural approach to response theory for nonequilibrium systems is provided by the theory of dynamical ensembles.\\ Dynamical ensembles are central tools in (mesoscopic) nonequilibrium statistical mechanics and are represented by weights Prob$[\omega]$ on pathspace, as we already had in Section \ref{psa}.
 The path $\omega$ is a trajectory of the system (on some reduced level of description) over a time-interval $[0,t]$.
 This path-probability or -density, or path-weight, depends on the parameters of driving and reservoirs and would generally change when a perturbation is added to the system.
 We compare the path-weights with a reference process and associate an action ${\cal A}(\omega)$ to each trajectory $\omega$ via

 with Prob$_0(\omega)$ is the weight of the same path for the reference process\footnote{Mathematically speaking, the two path-probabilities, perturbed and reference, must be absolutely continuous, {\it i.e.}, compatible in their designation of what events have 0/1 probabilities.}.
 Let us think of a generic perturbation $h \to h+\id h$ which changes Prob$^h[\omega]$ to Prob$^{h+\id h}[\omega].$ This is how these days we start response theory around nonequilibrium conditions, \cite{resp,prlresponse}.